Yufanggg/BayesianSurivivalShrinkage/README.md

 2. `Model performance`: The model performance focused on three levels: (1) parameter estimation estimation; (2) survival probability prediction; and (3) variable selection.

-## Results on the simulated data:
+## method on the simulated data:
-With the listed code, [a simulated bayesian survival analysis](./Sim_data_Analysis.Rmd) (i.e., a bayesian survival model for time-to -event data under high-dimensional setting was conducted on a simulated dataset) was conducted to validate the research setting.
-The simulated data can be obtained from the file of [Simulated_Data](./Data/imputed_NOTR_DGF.rds), in which a weibull baseline hazard function were assumed.
+With the listed code, [a simulated bayesian survival analysis](./01_Sim_data_Analysisbaseline.Rmd) (i.e., a bayesian survival model for time-to -event data under high-dimensional setting was conducted on a simulated dataset) was conducted to validate the research setting.
+In the simulated, a weibull baseline hazard function were used.
 With this simulated data, the following three models have been built: (1). *the exponential model*; (2) *the weibull model*; and (3) *the bSpline models*.

 *Detailed information about the simulation*:
 - number of simultaions: 50